openstack/operations-guide/doc/ops-guide/source/app_roadmaps.rst

 real-world user databases.

-These changes have facilitated the first proper OpenStack upgrade guide, found in :doc:`ch_ops_upgrades`, and will continue to improve in the next release.
+These changes have facilitated the first proper OpenStack upgrade guide, found in :doc:`ops_upgrades`, and will continue to improve in the next release.

 Deprecation of Nova Network